math-tools/math-objects/cvnum/tools/factory/README.md

 No style of coding
 ==================

 The codes used here can be very ugly (here we just want to do speed coding).
+Maybe a monkey could do a better job than me...